-As you can see, a wordlist consisting of only two (2) characters per password would result in a 2,028-byte file, while a wordlist of 5 characters per password would already result in approximately 71,000,000 bytes (71 MB).
+As you can see in the screenshot, a wordlist consisting of only two (2) characters per password would result in a 2,028-byte file, while a wordlist of 5 characters per password would already result in approximately 71,000,000 bytes (71 MB).

-A 6-character wordlist file, which I haven't shown here, would required about 2 GB of storage space.
+A 6-character wordlist file, which I haven't shown here, would require about 2 GB of storage space.

-I have only used the default character set, which only consists of all lowercase letters in the English alphabet.
+I used the default character set, which consists of all lowercase letters in the English alphabet.
 Meaning, all words in my list will only have lowercase letters from a to z.
-Once I start including uppercase letters, numbers, and/or other non-alphanumeric characters in my character set, that size would grow considerably larger.
+Once I start including uppercase letters, numbers and non-alphanumeric characters in my character set, that size would grow considerably larger.

 A wordlist of 3-character words consisting of lowercase letters